eficode-academy/istio-katas/03-ingress-traffic.md

 should see that the request duration is trending towards five seconds.

 Similarly, the versioned graph view can show the 95th percentile of response times:

+> ❗ NB: only some versions of Kiali show the fault-injection response times.

 ![Sentences delay](images/kiali-sentences-fixed-delay-versioned-graph.png)